lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 * The absence of any other elements in the CBOR map MUST NOT result in assuming any value.

-If an element is present in the CBOR map and the information that it specifies is intrinsically a set of one or more co-existing alternatives, then all the specified alternatives apply for the EDHOC application profile in question.
+If an element is present in the CBOR map and the corresponding entry in the IANA registry "EDHOC Information" specifies "NP" (non-prescriptive) in the 'Type' column and "True or False" in the 'CBOR type' column, then the following applies.
+An EDHOC peer that adheres to the EDHOC application profile in question is required or not to support the property or feature of EDHOC associated with the element in the CBOR map, if that element encodes the CBOR simple value `true` (0xf5) or `false` (0xf4), respectively.
+For example, the presence of the parameter "comb_req" denotes whether EDHOC peers adhering to the EDHOC application profile have to support the EDHOC + OSCORE combined request defined in {{RFC9668}}, or instead do not have to but might if they are willing to.

+If an element present in the CBOR map specifies an information that is intrinsically a set of one or more co-existing alternatives, then all the specified alternatives apply for the EDHOC application profile in question.
 For example, the element "cipher_suites" with value the CBOR array \[0, 2\] means that, in order to adhere to the EDHOC application profile in question, an EDHOC peer has to implement both the EDHOC cipher suites 0 and 2, because either of them can be used by another EDHOC peer also adhering to the same EDHOC application profile.

 The CDDL grammar describing the EDHOC_Application_Profile object is: